top of page

 Public Charity Status: 170(b)(1)(A)(vi)

-© 2023.
+© 2023-2025.
 Thomasville Community Development Corporation is a 501 (c)(3) Charitable Organization. | EIN: 88-2659266 |

 Privacy Policy | Site design by LIEBE DESIGNS

 NON-DISCRIMINATION STATEMENT | Thomasville Community Development Corporation and its subsidiaries are committed to ensuring that all individuals have equal access to our programs, services, and activities, in accordance with federal civil rights laws.
-In compliance with Title VI of the Civil Rights Act of 1964, we do not discriminate on the basis of race, color, or national origin.
+In compliance with Title VI of the Civil Rights Act of 1964, this organization is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 Additionally, under Section 504 of the Rehabilitation Act of 1973, we do not discriminate against individuals with disabilities and provide reasonable accommodations to ensure equal access to our services.

 If you believe you have been subjected to discrimination, you may file a complaint with the Thomasville Community Development Corporation by contacting us at info@thomasvillecdc.org, 229-231-1199, 401 S Broad Street, Thomasville, GA 31792.
-You may also file a complaint with the US Department of Treasury or the US Department of Justice, as applicable.
+You may also file a complaint with the US Department of Treasury or the US Department of Justice or the US Department of the Treasury, Office of Civil Rights and Equal Employment Opportunity, as applicable.
 For assistance in another language or to request accomodations, please contact us.

 bottom of page